KrystalCoding/PP3/README.md

  * I used a fellow student's "Riddles" code for this README.md format inspiration: [A. Croshaw](https://github.com/A-Croshaw/Riddles/blob/main/README.md)

+ * Code for exiting the game or restarting was inspired by fellow student's portfolio project: [Haniibani](https://github.com/Haniibani/Project-portfolio-3/blob/main/run.py#L56)

  * Much of the run_game function was inspired by (and learned from) Code Institute's walkthrough project: [love_sandwiches](https://github.com/KrystalCoding/Love-Sandwiches)

  * For Python code functionality, I borrowed advice and bits of code from: [python.org](https://www.python.org/), [w3schools](https://www.w3schools.com/python/default.asp), and [stackoverflow](https://stackoverflow.com/)